ozcanpektas/Case-Study/README.md

 ```
 $ Go to your project folder.
-$ And run the following command.
+$ Run the following command.
 $ python3 main.py
 $ Enter the url.
 ```